SebastianSimon/firefox-omni-tweaks/README.md

 * `-o FIX_OPTION`, `--option FIX_OPTION`

-  Choose which functionality you want to change in the `omni.ja`.
+  Choose which functionality you want to change in the internal files.
   This flag can be used multiple times.

   To turn the option `yourOptionHere` _off_, use `yourOptionHere=` (e.g. `--option preventClickSelectsAll=` or `-o preventClickSelectsAll=`).